 Food insecurity is the inadequate or insecure access to food due to financial constraints-and it's a crisis in Nova Scotia and across our country.
 People aren't food insecure because they don't have food, they're food insecure because they don't have enough income.

 And a variety of factors can contribute to this:

 - Systemic racism and oppression

+- Precarious work Inadequate

-- Precarious work and low wages
+- and low wages

 - Lack of affordable housing

-Lack of affordable childcare
+- Lack of affordable childcare

-assistance levels
+- Inadequate income assistance levels

-support

-Inadequate disability

-- health challenges Inadequate income
+- Inadequate disability support

-- The increasing

-Mental and physical

-cost of living
+- Mental and physical health challenges - The increasing cost of living

-"We asked for support because we struggle in a good year, but during 2020 and both being on EI, it was harder.
+"We asked for support because we struggle in a good year, but during 2020 and both being on El, it was harder.
 Thank you for your help!"

-In other words, a lack of food is a symptom of Food banks fill a critical gap and have evolved over the years to provide things like parenting greater social problems and inequities.
-And the COVID-19 pandemic has highlighted the truth of programs, community gardening opportunities, this.
-According to a Food Banks Canada report, and connections to other organizations.
-While the Canada Emergency Response Benefit we advocate for much-needed change to the (CERB) contributed to lower food bank numbers. system, we'll continue to ensure people have Why?
-Because CERB made sure that people food today.
-But as much as we're committed to had the income they needed to provide food supplying food, we're even more committed to for themselves.
-CERB also illustrated clearly helping correct the social inequities that are the that when government wants to, they can move root of the problem. quickly to make social policy changes that make a real difference.
+In other words, a lack of food is a symptom of greater social problems and inequities.
+And the COVID-19 pandemic has highlighted the truth of this.
+According to a Food Banks Canada report, the Canada Emergency Response Benefit (CERB) contributed to lower food bank numbers.
+Why?
+Because CERB made sure that people had the income they needed to provide food for themselves.
+CERB also illustrated clearly that when government wants to, they can move quickly to make social policy changes that make a real difference.